 • Versatile: Zucchini and tomato are easily adaptable to what you have on hand!
 Swap out the spices or cheese to experiment with different flavors.

-• Diet friendly: Whether you need meat free, gluten free, or low carb this squash tomato bake can fit into your lifestyle!
+• Diet-friendly: Whether you need meat-free, gluten-free, or low-carb this zucchini tomato casserole can fit into your lifestyle.

-• Smells delicious: As a final bonus, according to my family, it smells like pizza as it bakes in the oven.
-So that couldn’t possibly be a bad thing!
+• Smells delicious: As a final bonus, according to my family, it smells like pizza while baking – even kids love it!

 During the summertime my kitchen is always brimming with local zucchini and tomatoes.
 If you only have zucchini on hand, make healthy zucchini casserole instead.